logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

   </figure>
 </p>

 To backup the S3 bucket data when taking a cluster backup we need to set a retention policy for S3.
 You can deactivate the retention policy by setting this value to 0 but this will block you from taking any backup of your cluster.
-Choose the retention period in day and click on *Review and submit*:
+Choose the retention period in days and click on *Review and submit*:

 <p align="center">
   <figure>